icanwalkonwater/ModularBot/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jesus-crie/modularbot-core.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.jesus-crie%22)

-> There are probably typos and some language mistakes in this project, if you see one, notify me.
+> There are probably typos and some language mistakes in this project, if you
+> see one, notify me.

-ModularBot is a framework aimed at anyone that would like to create discord bot.
-It uses [JDA](https://github.com/DV8FromTheWorld/JDA) to interface with discord, otherwise it provides a robust mechanism of modules that enables you to create tiny to large scale projects with many features and at the same time, provides you a organized and transparent way to manage them and their interactions.
+ModularBot is a framework aimed at anyone who would like to create a discord bot.
+It uses [JDA](https://github.com/DV8FromTheWorld/JDA) to interface with discord; otherwise it provides a robust mechanism of modules that enables you to create small to large scale projects organized in feature modules and at the same time, provides you a organized and transparent way to manage them and their interactions.

-It's modularity allows you to build only the modules you want to use instead of everything which means with the correct build configuration, you will be able to split your application in small chunks and leverage the amount of code that will be rebuilt and uploaded to your hosting service.
+It's modularity allows you to build only the modules you want to use instead of everything which means with the correct build configuration, you will be able to split your application in small chunks and leverage the amount of code that will be rebuilt and uploaded to your hosting service when you update your application.

 The full framework comes in small modules that allows you to choose the exact features you want.

-Side note: since v2.5.0, a module has been released that enables [GraalVM](https://www.graalvm.org/) users to write and build modules in every languages provided by GraalVM which means you are able to write modules in any language with the robustness of JDA.
+Side note: since v2.5.0, a module has been released that enables [GraalVM](https://www.graalvm.org/) users to write and build modules in every languages provided by GraalVM which means you are able to write modules in any languages with the robustness of JDA.

 1. [Getting Started](#getting-started)
 2. [Modules](#modules)